maddyblue/junk/README.md

 # bugs

 There is no guarantee that the source directory exists.
 For example, a package may have a OS-specific file (`file_windows.go`) which imports another package.
 On non-Windows, that other package will not have been fetched during `go get` and will thus not exist.
 These packages must be fetched using `go get` or some other method by hand.
 Or, running `party` on a Windows machine (in this case) will correctly copy those files.
 These cases are reported when running `party`.

+`party` performs the equivalent of `gofmt` on any files affected by the import rewrite, thus the diff may be somewhat larger than just the import lines.

+Third party imports that use local (relative) packages will fail, as those packages are assumed to be part of the standard library.
+Those packages will not be copied.